-A small disclosure, organisations using Applied find this much easier as this method of evaluating candidates is built into our platform.
+A small disclosure, organizations using Applied find this much easier as this method of evaluating candidates is built into our hiring platform.
 Applied also removes the chance of a bunch of biases from each stage of the recruitment funnel.
 Find out more about how Applied improves your hiring process here.

 How Wisdom of the Crowds differs to “crowdsourcing”